Last updated on May 8th, 2020 at 12:58 pm

 • Head cheeks are thin to give more penetration with less power

-• Thick head but heavier than splitting axe
+• Thick head but it’s heavier than splitting axe

 • The blade is dull as compared with splitting axe